Anderson-Lai/skyblock-pricing/README.md

 ```
 ## Licenses

-This project is licensed under the Apache 2.0 License.
-Further information can be found in the [NOTICE](/NOTICE.md) file, and the licenses of the
+This project is licensed under the Apache 2.0 License, and the licenses of libraries linked against can be found in the [LICENSES](/LICENSES)
-libraries linked against can be found in the [LICENSES](/LICENSES) directory.
+directory.
+Further information can be found in the [NOTICE.md](/NOTICE.md) file.